Skydiver missing in Lake Wakatipu was American traveller

 The young traveller was the passenger in the last of nine pairs to leave the plane on Wednesday.
 His pair crash-landed into the lake around 1.40pm.

-The tandem master who survived the crash was plucked out of the water after a helicopter pilot who had been flying nearby witnessed the incident and called for help.
+The tandem master who survived the crash was plucked out of the water after a helicopter pilot who had been flying nearby heard a distress call over the radio about the incident and called for help.

 Two of his colleagues jumped into a boat and came to the rescue of the tandem master in the water.